 Summary: In any case, only do a trifecta if…

-- You’ve done a previous mud run, or Spartan Race.
+- You’ve done a previous intermediate or higher level mud run (examples), or Spartan Race.

 - You are absolutely certain you can complete the 3 required events to get it: Sprint, Super and Beast.